aws/aws-encryption-sdk-c/.cbmc-batch/jobs/aws_cryptosdk_edk_list_init/README.md

-# Expected Coverage

-0.97 (62 lines out of 64 statically-reachable lines in 13 functions reached)
-0.97 (62 lines out of 64 statically-reachable lines in 13 statically-reachable functions)

-## Expected Functions with Incomplete Coverage
+# Memory safety proof for aws_cryptosdk_edk_list_init

+This proof harness attains 97% code coverage.
+The following comments explain why the uncovered lines of code are unreachable code.

+Some functions contain unreachable blocks of code:

+* aws_array_list_is_valid
-(10/11)	aws_array_list_is_valid: list is never NULL
+    * list is never NULL

+* aws_mul_u64_checked
-(4/5) aws_mul_u64_checked: Multiplication never results in an overflow.
+    *  Multiplication never results in an overflow.